No results were found...

 Blog

-Product launch email tips and examples to ignite your campaign
+Product launch email tips + 12 examples to ignite your campaign

 Cesar, Customer Support (left) and Milda, Customer Success (right)

 Releasing new products is always exciting.
-The hard work is finished, and you’re ready for take off.
-But like a rocket nearing launch, your product needs fuel to make it off the ground.
+But like a rocket nearing launch, your product needs fuel to make it off the ground, and product launch emails could be just the right accelerant to boost your efforts.

-Email announcements are a powerful propellant.
+Email announcements are a powerful tool.
 They’re the best way to promote your new release to existing subscribers, and you won’t have to spend a penny on ads.

 But creating an effective product launch email campaign for the first time isn’t easy.
 The good news?
 This article is packed full of tips and examples to help.